PengNi/deepsignal3/README.md

 deepsignal3 call_freq --input_path pod5.CG.call_mods.tsv --result_file pod5.CG.call_mods.frequency.tsv
 ```

+Demo commands of using Guppy and deepsignal3 to call 5mC from FAST5 files:
 ```bash
 # Higher versions of Guppy no longer support the output format fast5
 # Download and unzip the example data and pre-trained models.